HISPlayer/Unreal_Engine_Media_Player/README.md

 HISPlayer is the most advanced video streaming player for Unreal Engine.
 HISPlayer's Unreal Engine video streaming plugin enables **HLS & DASH streaming** inside your games and metaverses on **Android**, **iOS**, **HTML5** / **Web** and **Windows**.

-This repository showcases the HISPlayer video streaming player for Unreal Engine features list as well as supported platforms.
-If you want to try a demo and see the full documentation, please contact us at our [website](https://www.hisplayer.com/demo-gaming/)
+This repository showcases the HISPlayer's Unreal Engine media player features list as well as supported platforms.
+If you want to try a demo of latest player library, complete with full documentation, please contact us at our [website](https://www.hisplayer.com/demo-gaming/)

 ## Table of Contents